 What is the Balance of Trade (BOT)?

-The balance of trade (BOT), also known as the trade balance, refers to the difference between the monetary value of a country’s imports and exports over a certain time period.
+The balance of trade (BOT), also known as the trade balance, refers to the difference between the monetary value of a country’s imports and exports over a given time period.
 A positive trade balance indicates a trade surplus while a negative trade balance indicates a trade deficit.
 The BOT is an important component in determining a country’s current account.

 The formula for calculating trade balance is as follows:

-Interpretation of Balance of Trade for an Economy
+Interpretation of BOT for an Economy

 To the misconception of many, a positive or negative trade balance does not necessarily indicate a healthy or weak economy.
 Whether a positive or negative BOT is beneficial for an economy depends on the countries involved, the trade policy decisions, the duration of the positive or negative BOT, and the size of the trade imbalance, among other things.